NivethithaJM/jira-bitbucket-mcp/README.md

 5. **Test the Connection:**
    - Open a chat with your AI assistant in Cursor
    - Try asking: "Search for Jira issues in project PROJ"
-   - The assistant should be able to use the Jira tools
+   - The assistant should be able to use the Jira and Bitbucket tools

 ### Security Considerations